FSIN-ohm/Matomat-Documentation/docs/documentation.md

 ## MacOS

-MacOS already comes along with python, however pip is still missing.
+MacOS already comes with Python already installed, however pip is still missing.
 The easyest, and most nondistructive way is to install the MacOS package manager [homebrew](https://brew.sh/index_de) first.
 The advantage of homebrew are that it will only modify your home directory, but not the root dir.
 So your OS will not be touched by this.

 1. Install [homebrew](https://brew.sh/index_de)
 2. Install Python from homebrew, which will also install pip.
-Run this command:
+3. Run this command: `brew install python`
-`brew install python`.
-3. Install mkdocs:
+4. Install mkdocs: `pip3 install mkdocs`

+Alternativeley, without Homebrew, you can use the depreceated but preinstalled `easy_install` tool to install pip:

+1. Run `sudo easy_install pip` to install pip
+2. Update pip with `sudo pip install --upgrade pip`
-`pip3 install mkdocs`
+3. Run `sudo pip install mkdocs` to install mkdocs

 ## Linux/*BSD